 Figure 2: SMQ protocol upgrading HTTP(S) request to a persistent connection.

 The SMQ protocol includes the publish/subscribe pattern found in other pub/sub protocols such as MQTT and AMQP.
 The publish/subscribe pattern (pub/sub) is an alternative to the traditional client-server model, where a client communicates directly with an endpoint.
-Pub/Sub decouples a client who sends a particular message (called publisher) from another client (or more clients) who receives the message (called subscriber).
-Traditional pub/sub is a messaging pattern where publishers of messages do not program the messages to be sent directly to specific receivers, but instead characterize published messages into topics without knowledge of which subscribers, if any, there may be.
+Pub/Sub decouples a client who sends a particular message (called a publisher) from another client (or more clients) who receives the message (called a subscriber).
+In traditional pub/sub, publishers do not send messages directly to specific receivers; instead, they publish messages to topics without knowledge of which subscribers, if any, there may be.
 Similarly, subscribers express interest in one or more topics and only receive messages that are of interest, without knowledge of which publishers, if any, there are.

-SMQ is designed for IoT communication and extends the traditional pub/sub design pattern to include some additional services such as one-to-one communication and publisher's address.
-One-to-one communication eliminates the need for creating Dynamic Topic Names, such as topic names based on the client's MAC address, when using SMQ for IoT communication.
+SMQ is designed for IoT communication and extends the traditional pub/sub design pattern with additional services such as one-to-one communication and publisher's address.
+One-to-one communication eliminates the need to create dynamic topic names, such as topic names based on the client's MAC address, when using SMQ for IoT communication.

 Figure 3: Messages are always physically routed via the broker

-Messages published by a publisher are sent to the broker, and it is the broker that is responsible for finding the subscriber(s) for the message and sending the message to those subscriber(s).
-However, we can ignore the broker when we look at the SMQ protocol from a conceptual/abstract perspective.
-Just remember that messages are always routed via the broker.
+Messages published by a publisher are sent to the broker, and the broker is responsible for finding the subscribers and sending the message to them.
+However, the broker can be ignored when looking at the SMQ protocol from a conceptual perspective.
+Just remember that messages are always routed through the broker.

 Traditional pub/sub protocols use topic names.
-A client may subscribe to any number of topics and publishers may publish messages to those topics.
-In SMQ, a topic is a 32 bit number created by the broker.
-You subscribe to topic names as you would in a traditional pub/sub protocol, however, the topic name (string) is converted, by the broker, into a random 32 bit number unless it has been programmatically pre-set.
-The clients use the number and not the topic name when publishing and subscribing to messages.
+A client may subscribe to any number of topics, and publishers may publish messages to those topics.
+In SMQ, a topic is a 32-bit number created by the broker.
+You subscribe to topic names as you would in a traditional pub/sub protocol; however, the broker converts the topic name string into a random 32-bit number unless it has been programmatically pre-set.
+Clients use the number, not the topic name, when publishing and subscribing to messages.

-The high level APIs in the JavaScript, Java, and Lua stack let you simply refer to everything by topic name (string); however, the low level SMQ C code stack requires that you use the Topic ID.
+The high-level APIs in the JavaScript, Java, and Lua stacks let you refer to everything by topic name (string); however, the low-level SMQ C stack requires that you use the Topic ID.

 The broker also creates a unique number for each client connected.
 This number is referred to as the Ephemeral Topic ID or etid for short.
 The number is valid as long as the client is connected to the broker.
 The number will change if the client disconnects and reconnects with the broker.